-This April will mark four years for Drop Cap, and each year I learn something new about the branding process – specifically about personal and small business branding.
-It’s entirely different from working with corporations, often creating a more intimate and collaborative experience.
+Each year I learn something new about the branding process – specifically about personal and small business branding.
 The more I work on personal brands, the more I realize how important it is to cultivate self-awareness as an entrepreneur.

-I heard about the Enneagram a few years ago, took the quiz, and filed the results alongside the Myers-Briggs and StrengthFinders tests.
-But this year, I felt a pull to get back to the root of why I started Drop Cap, and more specifically, where it’s going.
+When I first heard about the Enneagram, I took the quiz and filed the results alongside the Myers-Briggs and StrengthFinders tests.
+But later, I felt the pull to get back to the root of why I started Drop Cap, and more specifically, where it’s going.
 So I went back to my test results from personality tests past to see if I had changed.
 When I got to the Enneagram… things began to get interesting.

 Suddenly it was like a world of understanding unfolded before me.
 I saw that nothing was accidental and that my strengths and inspirations were more than inclinations.
 All of it tied to who I was and how I specifically viewed the world.
 I went down a rabbit hole in finding out more about why I thought and felt the way I do, and what it means for my business as an extension of me.

 As I found my way out of the hole and back up to the light, clinging to my new self-awareness, I saw how many opportunities this strikingly helpful tool was in the business world.
 For example…